 Gutenberg is a new WordPress editor released in WordPress 5.0 that is designed to build rich posts and beautiful layouts in a few clicks.
 It allows having more control over the layout of the content of your posts and pages.

-Gutenberg is all about blocks that include simple elements such as text, images, gallery, widgets, shortcodes, video, buttons and many more.
+Gutenberg is all about blocks that include simple elements such as text, images, galleries, widgets, shortcodes, videos, buttons, and many more.
 You do not need any page builder plugins to create pages and posts.

-To have a clear understanding of Gutenberg, you need to know how it differs from the classic editor at the first place.
+To have a clear understanding of Gutenberg, you need to know how it differs from the classic editor in the first place.
 So, here it goes!

 Classic vs Gutenberg Editor

-The Classic and Gutenberg looks different on looks wise and much more different if you look deep into each editor.
+The Classic and Gutenberg look different looks-wise and much more different if you look deeply into each editor.
 The main difference between classic and Gutenberg is the editing style.
 That is why Gutenberg is also known as a block editor.

 Gutenberg is smooth in performance whether for adding and editing text, images, blocks, and even galleries.
-The classic editor also has also no issue in performance-wise.
+The classic editor also has no issue performance-wise.